jonathanbossenger/wp-feature-api/README.md

 - **`packages/client`**: The core client-side SDK (`@automattic/wp-feature-api`).
 Provides the API (`registerFeature`, `executeFeature`, `Feature` type) for interacting with the feature registry on the frontend and manages the underlying data store.
 Third-party plugins can use this to register their own client-side features.
 - **`packages/client-features`**: A library containing implementations of standard client-side features (e.g., block insertion, navigation).
 It depends on the client SDK and is used by the main plugin to register the core features for WordPress.
-- **`demo/wp-feature-api-agent`**: A demo WordPress plugin showcasing how to use the Feature API, including registering features, and implementing WP Features as tools in a Typescript based AI Agent.
 - **`src/`**: Contains the main JavaScript entry point (`src/index.js`) for the core WordPress plugin.
 This script initializes the client SDK and registers the core client features when the plugin is active.
 - **`wp-feature-api.php`** & **`includes/`**: Contains the core PHP logic for the Feature API, including the registry, REST API endpoints, and server-side feature definitions.
 This is exported as a Composer package for use in other plugins.